Scott Forbes (baseball)

-Scott Forbes is an American baseball coach and former player, who is the current head baseball coach of the North Carolina Tar Heels.
+Scott Forbes (born August 4, 1974) is an American college baseball coach and former player, who is the current head baseball coach for the North Carolina Tar Heels.
 He played college baseball at Middle Georgia College before transferring in 1994 to North Carolina Wesleyan College where he played for head coach Mike Fox from 1995 to 1997.

 Coaching career

 In 1999, Forbes followed Fox to Fox's alma mater, North Carolina, to become an assistant coach.
 He left Chapel Hill to become an assistant coach for the Winthrop Eagles on August 27, 2002.
 He returned to UNC in 2006, and remained an assistant under Fox for the next 14 years.